Visions of Jesus and Mary: Visions of the early saints

-The Bible includes primarily pre-Ascension visions of Jesus, except for the vision of Christ by Stephen just before his death (Acts 7:55), and the conversation between Jesus and Ananias in Damascus in which Ananias is ordered to heal Paul (Acts 9:10-18).
-The Damascus appearance is the last reported vision of Jesus in the Bible until the Book of Revelation was written.
-However, in the following centuries, many saints reported visions of both Jesus and the Mary.
+The Bible includes primarily pre-Ascension visions of Jesus, except for the vision of Christ by Saint Stephen in Acts 7:55, and the conversation between Jesus and Ananias in Damascus in which Ananias is ordered to heal Paul (Acts 9:10–18).

-In 1205, while praying in the Church of San Damiano just outside Assisi, Francis of Assisi reported a vision in which an image of Jesus came alive and told him: "Francis, Francis, go and repair My house which, as you can see, is falling into ruins."
-This vision led Francis to renounce the outlook of his merchant family, embrace poverty and form the Franciscan order.
-The Franciscans became a key force in the renewal of the reach of Christianity.
-During another vision in 1224 Francis reportedly received the very first recorded case of stigmata.
+In 1205, while praying in the Church of San Damiano just outside Assisi, Francis of Assisi reported a vision in which an image of Jesus purportedly spoke to him: "Francis, Francis, go and repair My house which, as you can see, is falling into ruins."
+This vision led Francis to renounce his merchant family, embrace poverty and form the Franciscan order.

 Starting in 1208, Juliana of Liege had visions of Christ which she kept a secret for almost 20 years.
 In these visions she was reportedly told to institute a solemn feast for the Blessed Sacrament as the Body of Christ.
 When she eventually reported her visions to her confessor, the information was relayed to the bishop.
 Years later, in 1264, in the papal bull Transiturus de hoc mundo Pope Urban IV (who was formerly the Archdeacon of Liege) formally declared the feast of Corpus Christi as the first papally sanctioned universal feast for the Latin Rite.
-However, in the meantime, due to a conflict with a local church official, she was driven out of Liege and lived in seclusion at Fosses-la-Ville until she died.
-On her deathbed she asked for her confessor, supposedly to reveal to him some secrets regarding her visions.
-But neither he nor any of her friends from Liege arrived and other secrets regarding her visions remain unknown.

-Mary is traditionally said to have appeared to the English Carmelite priest Simon Stock in 1251, and given him the Carmelite habit, the Brown Scapular.